Understanding D2 Steel Properties: A Guide for Your Cold Work Applications

 - Grinding: Needs careful handling because of the hard carbides.

-- Welding: It is usually difficult to weld with standard methods due to the high carbon content; special techniques may be required.
+- Welding: It is usually difficult to weld with standard methods due to the high carbon content.

 5. Common Applications Leveraging D2 Steel Properties